armaniferrante/rfcs/text/0004-anchor.md

 }
 ```

-Additionally, it will generate code to both 1) deserialize the `accounts` slice into the correct accounts `Anchor`, ensuring all specified constraints are satisified, and 2) deserialize the `instruction_data` and dispatche to the correct handler (e.g., `initialize` in the example above).
+Additionally, it will generate code to both 1) deserialize the `accounts` slice into the correct accounts `Anchor`, ensuring all specified constraints are satisified, and 2) deserialize the `instruction_data` and dispatch to the correct handler (e.g., `initialize` in the example above).

 ### Creating an instruction handler.